BlockadeRunner/BlockadeRunner/README.md

 # Hi, I'm Alex 👋

-I am a student at the **College of William & Mary**, seeking a Bachelor's in **Computer Science with a Data Science minor** as of October 2023.
+I am a student at the **College of William & Mary**, seeking a Bachelor's in **Computer Science with a Data Science minor** as of February 2024.
 My passions include Cybersecurity Analysis and Penetration Testing, Software Development, and Human-Computer Interaction.

 Here are some interesting classes I have taken throughout college: